-The LC Series transmitter is based on a simple but highly optimized architecture that achieves a high fundamental output power with low harmonic content.
-This ensures that approval requirements can be met without external filter components.
-The LC Series transmitter is exceptionally stable over time, temperature, and physical shock as a result of the precision Surface Acoustic Wave (SAW) frequency reference.
-Due to the accuracy of the SAW device, most of the output power is concentrated in a narrow bandwidth.
-This allows the receiver's bandwidth to be quite narrow, thus increasing sensitivity and reducing susceptibility to near-band interference.
-The quality of components and overall architecture utilized in the LC Series is extraordinary in a low-cost RF device and is one reason the LC transmitter is able to outperform more expensive products.
+The transmitter section is based on a simple, but highly-optimized, architecture that achieves a high fundamental output power with low harmonic content.
+This ensures that most approval standards can be met without external filter components.
+The KH Series transmitter is exceptionally stable over variations in time, temperature, and physical shock as a result of the precision SAW device that is incorporated as the frequency reference.